 Attendance: Attendance is required for success in the class.
 You must be present to earn participation points and complete in class activities.
-If you do not want to come into campus to attend all classes you should be taking on online course.
 Regular attendance throughout the quarter is expected for full points.
 If you are absent for any class, it is your responsibility to communicate with your instructor and to obtain class material for that day.
-There are in class activities that cannot be made up, therefore you need to be there.
+There are in class activities that CANNOT be made up, therefore you need to be there.

 Active Participation: Active Participation will be expected of each of you.
 You should read all material for each class ahead of time in preparation for constructive participation.
+It is not enough that you simply show up to class.
 Participation does not just mean speaking, it means listening to others views and being respectful.
 Participation figures importantly in borderline final grades.
 I strongly feel that students should take responsibility for their own learning.
 Therefore, at the end of the quarter there will be a self-evaluation of what you think your level of participation was for this class.
-You will assign yourself a number out of 10, converted to a percentage out of five.
+You will assign yourself a number out of 10, this will constitute 2.5% of your grade.
 Although you are scoring yourself, as the instructor I will have the final say in assuring that both of our perceptions are in line.

-In Class Activities

-Discussions: To enhance your learning, the class will participate in discussions.
+In Class Activities and Discussions: To enhance your learning, the class will participate in discussions.
 These will vary in format; some will require you to read a designated article (available on MyBC) or complete an assignment before class and others will require your response to questions about an in-class film, while others may simply be an in class activity.
 You are expected to provide thoughtful, respectful comments that are based on your educated opinion from course materials.
 There are no make-ups for these aspects of class.
 You MUST be present to do in class activities, therefore you CANNOT make them up!
+They may take place at the start, middle or end of class so you must attend the entire class to get full credit.
 In class activities work with material we are covering to help enhance understanding.
 They are graded for effort, understanding of material and evidence of critical thinking.